Individualism: Liberalism

 In the 17th century, liberal ideas began to influence European governments in nations such as the Netherlands, Switzerland, England and Poland, but they were strongly opposed, often by armed might, by those who favored absolute monarchy and established religion.
-In the 18th century, the first modern liberal state was founded without a monarch or a hereditary aristocracy in America.
-The American Declaration of Independence includes the words which echo Locke that "all men are created equal; that they are endowed by their Creator with certain unalienable rights; that among these are life, liberty, and the pursuit of happiness; that to insure these rights, governments are instituted among men, deriving their just powers from the consent of the governed."
+In the 18th century, the first modern liberal state was founded without a monarch or a hereditary aristocracy in the United States of America.
+The US Declaration of Independence includes the words which echo Locke that "all men are created equal; that they are endowed by their Creator with certain unalienable rights; that among these are life, liberty, and the pursuit of happiness; that to insure these rights, governments are instituted among men, deriving their just powers from the consent of the governed."

 Liberalism comes in many forms.
 According to John N. Gray, the essence of liberalism is toleration of different beliefs and of different ideas as to what constitutes a good life.